 When our organization began, most of the children of CCCU did not own a single pair of shoes.
 Walking extreme distances to and from school was very rough and they were in an extreme need.
 Now each child in Child Crisis Center Uganda has been given a pair of shoes thanks to Linden Heights UMC.

-Our secretary, Dan O’Neil, wanted to dedicate a project to his beloved mother Mary Lee O’Neil.
-A lot of hard work and generous donations lead to the “Mary Lee O’Neil Kids Farm” which provides a bounty of seeds and crops seasonally to the community in Magooli.
+Our Head of Fundraising, Dan O’Neil, wanted to dedicate a project to his beloved mother Mary Lee O’Neil.
+A lot of hard work and generous donations led to the “Mary Lee O’Neil Kids Farm” which provides a bounty of seeds and crops seasonally to the community in Magooli.
 They now have another consistent food supply that helps to reduce the hunger and poverty throughout their villages.

 Just like lack of shoes, the children do not have many clothes, and the clothes they do have are ripped and torn.
 Several times a year we try to supply them with some new clothes, and each child also now has a Child Crisis Center Uganda white tee shirt as well.